nimona/go-nimona/docs/proposals/np003-streams.md

 Peers can "subscribe" to stream updates by creating and sending subscriptions to other peers.
-A subscription can be used to subscribe on updates to one or more streams using the streams' root hash and must also specify an expiration time for the subscription.
+A subscription can be used to subscribe on updates to one or more streams using the streams' root CID and must also specify an expiration time for the subscription.

 When a peer receives or creates an update for a stream, they will go through the